What causes Plantar Fasciitis (Heel Pain) and how Pedors Shoes Help

 What are Foot Orthotics?

 Foot Orthotics are appliances that fit in your shoes to provide comfort, pain relief, stability and correction to your feet.
-They can be purchased in specialized shoe stores like Pedos, and on their website where you can purchase our amazing products from the comfort of your home.

 Functional Insoles for Plantar Fascitiis